Benatia questions Guardiola’s man-management & rumours of Man City boss joining Juventus | Goal.com

 Serie A giants Juve have been mooted as a possible landing spot but, with Maurizio Sarri calling the shots in Turin at present, Benatia sees no reason for the Bianconeri to make a move.

-He said of Guardiola’s links to another of his former clubs: “He could certainly be a right profile for Juve, but in my opinion, Sarri has an excellent idea of football.
+He said of Guardiola’s links to another of his former clubs: “He could certainly be the right profile for Juve, but, in my opinion, Sarri has an excellent idea of football.

 “This year, perhaps, has been a bit more complicated for Juve, but change always requires patience.
 And we must not forget that we are talking about a team still in the running to win everything.